 Initial and Biennial Certification Compliance Review: A compliance review conducted as part of an initial or biennial certification shall include, at a minimum, the following:

 A review of the operating plan and an inspection of every part of the common areas of the Assisted Living Residence.
-The inspector may, in his or her discretion, interview the Applicant or Sponsor, Executive Director, staff and Residents of the Assisted Living Residence.
+The inspector may, in their discretion, interview the Applicant or Sponsor, Executive Director, staff and Residents of the Assisted Living Residence.
 An inspector shall have the authority to confidentially and privately interview the Applicant or Sponsor, Executive Director, staff, and Residents.
 Interviews with Residents shall be conducted privately and shall be confidential;

 An inspection of the living quarters of any Resident, but only with the Resident's prior consent;

-An examination of any and all documents within a Resident's record, including Service Plans and written progress reports, incident reports (or similar document), Residency Agreement, and any other financial or contractual agreements specific to the Resident.
+An examination of any and all documents within a Resident's record, including Service Plans and written progress reports, incident reports (or similar documents), Residency Agreement, and any other financial or contractual agreements specific to the Resident.
 The Resident may give consent in writing, on a form developed by EOAI, orally, or by a sign of affirmation if the Resident is not able to give consent by other means.
 Consent may include consent to photocopy such materials.
 If consent is obtained by a means other than writing, confirmation of the consent shall be written in the review record;

 A review of staff and contracted provider records, including personnel files;